pauljngr/PACE2024/README.md

-## Our submission to the PACE 2024 Challenge to the |exact Track and the Parameterized Track
+## Our submission to the PACE 2024 Challenge to the Exact Track and the Parameterized Track
 ### Optil username: *mppeg*

 Michael Jünger, Paul Jünger, Petra Mutzel, Gerhard Reinelt

 June 9th, 2024

-### |exact solver based on branch-and-cut
+### Exact solver based on branch-and-cut

 **Requirements:**
 - Cbc Version 2.10.7